Update to

 Site Map | Contact and FAQ

 Page 299: Thomas Goldstrasz and Henrik Pantle kindly brought to my attention the assertion in my original text that Zuse's calculators were used on the construction of V2 rockets.
-This was entirely incorrect.
+This was incorrect.
 Zuse machines were in fact used on aircraft design, but the significant point is how little the German war effort harnessed his ideas.
-As far as I know this was the worst blunder in my book.
-It was corrected in the Walker Books 2000 edition.
+This blunder was corrected in the Walker Books 2000 edition, and in all 2012 and later editions.

 There is further material in the Alan Turing Internet Scrapbook: Electronic war and Who invented the computer?